Khamsa fi 'ayneq

 - How to draw a technically well balanced Hand of Fatima from scratch?

 If you are as fascinated as I am about this subject I eagerly welcome you to join me.
-This class is most definitely for you!
+This course is most definitely for you!

 I'm your teacher